 The CloudBees Platform provides a model that offers unique differentiation and competitive benefits to service providers, whether during the development and/or deployment stages of the application lifecycle:

 The development services available on [email protected], enable service providers to accelerate application development by gaining immediate access to a fully-provisioned Java platform, including repositories, continuous integration, testing and user acceptance.
 No waiting to procure hardware and other resources, no hassle to configure the project environment - just start coding.

 The runtime services available on [email protected] enable service providers to quickly and easily deploy applications on behalf of their clients and to manage those applications throughout the production phase of their lifecycle.
 This enables services organizations to extend their value beyond traditional application development-only offerings.
 With CloudBees, service providers can deliver additional value to their clients by supporting application deployment activities, without having to invest in the IT resources to do so.

 The CloudBees Services Partner Program provides:

 PaaS integrator partnership - ideal for service providers who want to use cloud resources for an initial Proof of Concept (POC) and then proceed with the project.
 With the CloudBees PaaS, service providers can build, deploy, monitor and manage customer applications in the cloud.
-These partners utilize the DEV@cloud and RUN@cloud services throughout the entire application lifecycle.
+These partners utilize the [email protected] and [email protected] services throughout the entire application lifecycle.